 Jim Manganiello is a depth psychologist, author and teacher.
-He has worked in the Dzogchen science tradition for more than thirty years.
+He has worked in the depth psychology and Dzogchen psychology traditions for more than thirty years.
 His pioneering work has won acclaim because of its power to help people heal, grow, thrive and live what really matters in life.

-Depth psychology and depth therapy are unique because their primary focus is on the higher development of personality—not on psychological problems.
-"Individuation," or Self-realization, is a process of inner development.
-A process that connects us with who we truly are.
+Depth psychology and depth therapy are unique because they focus on the higher development of our personality—i.e., individuation.
+"Individuation," is a process of inner development, a process that frees us from conditioning so we can connect to and live from who we truly are.

-Much of what we think, feel and do is driven by unconscious forces, conditioned by family, culture and circumstance.
-Our conditioned mind conceals and separates us from who we deeply are.
-It leads us into identification with a surface identity that leaves us cut off from our deeper mind and soul And so unhappy an unfulfilled.
+Much of what we think, feel and do is driven by unconscious forces, forces conditioned by family, culture and circumstance.
+Our conditioned mind conceals and separates us from our innermost core.
+It leads us into identification with a surface identity that leaves us cut off from our deeper mind and soul And so often unhappy and unfulfilled.

-Properly seen, understood and worked on, our problems can become the doors into our mind's deepest nature..
+Our problems can become doors into our mind's deepest nature..
 My work uses dreams, images, active imagination, contemplative practices and experiential methods, some drawn from Dzogchen psychology, Dzogchen is a word that refers to our primordial nature, to the very essence of who we are.
 We don't need to create or develop our primordial nature, it's wired in.to our mind's innermost core.
 But we do need to know how to find, recognize and realize it.
 Dzogchen psychology is about learning how to find and then regularly refresh the direct experience of our true nature.
 So our connection to it becomes clear, strong and stable.
 Then we can stop living life as a waking dream.

 THE PRIVILEGE OF A LIFETIME